cuba/PiuPiu/README.md

 PiuPiu
 ============

 PiuPiu adds the concept of `Futures` (aka: `Promises`) to iOS.
-It is intended to make netwoking calls cleaner and simpler and provides the developer with more customizability then any other networking framework.
+It is intended to make networking calls cleaner and simpler and provides the developer with more customizability than any other networking framework.

 **Q**: Why should I use this framework?
 **A**: Because, you like clean code.

 **Q**: Why the stupid name?
-**A**: Because "piu piu" is the sound of lazers.
-And lazers are from the future.
+**A**: Because "piu piu" is the sound of lasers.
+And lasers are from the future.

 **Q**: What sort of bear is best?
 **A**: False!
 A black bear!